charlescoult/ic/README.md

 I settled on a client-side solution though this does expose the full model and its weights to the end-user, eliminating the ability to monetize the generated model.
 Anyone could download the model and weights and run them isolated from any back-end infrastructure that might limit use based on credentials or paid-subscription.
 In a professional setting, this would likely not be an option.
 I implemented the client-side solution due to its ease-of-implementation and offline capabilities.

+## Results
 The resulting front-end applicaiton can be found hosted on my website at [ml.charlescoult.com](https://ml.charlescoult.com)

+## Further Research and Exploration
+In order to improve this project in the future, I intend to refine and reorganize it.
+My plan is to add modular components that can be programmatically switched through run configuration files.
+For example, I have already implemented dataset, base model, and downsampling selection parameters.
+Going forward, I would like to incorporate different strategies for freezing layers, loss functions, label encoding, and class balancing (upsampling, etc.).
+There are numerous techniques available to improve model performance for image classification, and I am eager to explore them.
+Additionally, I plan to incorporate image segmentation and GPS location features to enhance the model's performance even further.